upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-single.md

 98 x 4MB = 392 MB
 ```

-This is the amount of memory you should allocate to the node _in addition to_ the normal amount of memory you plan to allocate to your node.
+The preceding calculation is the amount of memory you should give to the node _on top of_ the normal amount you plan to give.

 {{< hint "tip" >}} Use the same calculations when installing multiple providers. {{< /hint >}}